safetycat/dev1/README.md

 now you need to open the text file .gitignore -> this might be harder for some people than others..

-around line 12 you will see #ignore config followed by local-config.php on the line below this add <code>wp-config.php</code> and below this add <code>.htaccess</code>
+around line 12 you will see #ignore config followed by local-config.php on the line below this add <code>wp-config.php</code> and below this add <code>.htaccess</code> then save the file.

+now you need to set up a git repo....